greentfrapp/project-asimov/guide_bias_ii.md

 <div class="box-blue">
   <p>
-    Consider the case of hot-spot predictors for policing, which was mentioned by Cathy O'Neil in Chapter 5 of Weapons of Math Destruction.
+    Consider the case of hot-spot predictors for policing, which was mentioned by Cathy O'Neil in Chapter 5 of Weapons of Math Destruction <dt-cite cite="o2016weapons"></dt-cite>.
 These models, such as PredPol, CompStat and HunchLab, predict crime hot-spots, which are then allocated more attention by the police via patrols.
 This sounds great since the police can utilize its limited resources more effectively.
   </p>
   <p>
     But let's consider what happens if a prediction model gets it wrong initially.
 Suppose we have two areas, Area A and Area B, with equal rates of crime.
 Suppose the model says that Area A is a hot-spot and neglects Area B. Area A gets more patrols and because there are more patrols, more crime is detected and more arrests are made.
 These arrests are logged into a dataset, which is fed back into the model.
 The model sees that Area A has more arrests than Area B and continues predicting it as a hot-spot.
 We never get the chance to find out that both areas actually have the same crime rate!